GovTechSG/seed-documentation/known-issues.md

 ## Issue 3

-**Users may experience issues while accessing or loading Slack**
+**Users experience issues while accessing or loading Slack**

-These users may experience intermittent connectivity issues while trying to accessing Slack over the internet.
+Users experience intermittent connectivity issues while trying to accessing Slack over the internet.

 **Workaround**

-Upgrade to the latest version of Cloudflare WARP to see if it resolves this issue.
-To know how to upgrade to the latest Cloudflare WARP client, see the instructions listed in [Issue 2](#issue-2).
+We are investigating this issue and there is no known workaround available for this.
+If you experience this issue, create a [support request](https://go.gov.sg/techpass-sr).

+## Issue 4

+**Unable to access  AWS documentation**

+Users are unable to access AWS documentation if Cloudflare Warp is turned on.
+Cloudflare has stated that it has resolved this issue.

+**Workaround**

+If you continue to experience this issue, create a [support request](https://go.gov.sg/techpass-sr).